Warfarin: 12 Facts You Need to Know About This Blood Thinner

 Warfarin is often referred to as a "blood thinner," but this is a misnomer because warfarin (and other coagulation modifiers) do not actually "thin" the blood.

-Finished: Warfarin: 12 Things You Didn't Know About This Blood Thinner
+Finished: Warfarin: 12 Facts You Need to Know About This Blood Thinner

 Do you think that herbal supplements are harmless and 'all-natural'?
 Think again.
 Learn how to search out herbals that could lead to problem drug interactions -- from melatonin to...

 Society tends to treat menopause as a disease; something to be avoided at all costs.
 But menopause can be positive.
 No more monthly mood swings, period accidents, or pregnancy worries.
 Self-confidence and self-knowledge...

 - Institute for Safe Medication Practices (ISMP).
 Warfarin (Consumer Med Safety) Accessed Jan.
 12, 2022 at http://www.consumermedsafety.org/assets/Warfarin1-13.pdf

 - Connolly S, et al. Dabigatran versus Warfarin in Patients with Atrial Fibrillation.
 N Engl J Med 2009; 361:1139-1151.
 Accessed Jan.
 27, 2021 at DOI: 10.1056/NEJMoa0905561

 - Dentali F1, Donadini MP, Clark N, et al. Brand name versus generic warfarin: a systematic review of the literature.
 Pharmacotherapy.
 2011 Apr;31(4):386-93. doi: 10.1592/phco.31.4.386.
 Accessed Jan.
 27, 2021 at PMID: 21449627 DOI: 10.1592/phco.31.4.386